 Manual espresso machines can be a bit of effort, but coffee purists swear they’re worth the effort as they give you complete control of every aspect of the process.

 With this type of espresso machine, you will still need to grind and tamp your own beans, but the actual process of extracting your espresso is done automatically

-This type provides the convenience of consistent temperature and pressure for your water, but still allows you to fine tune elements like the steam and water flow.
+Semi-automatic espresso machines provide the convenience of consistent temperature and pressure for your water, but still allow you to fine tune elements like the steam and water flow.

 Super Automatic Espresso Machines

 These machines live up to their impressive sounding title, effectively automating every step of the espresso making process from grinding beans to drawing shots.
 Some models even have fully automatic milk frothers.